hortonworks/dstream/dstream-tez/README.md

 ### DStream-Tez - Apache Tez Reference Implementation of the DStream API.
 ==========
-> IMPORTANT: At the moment this is a research project with the primary goal of investigating the feasability of the approach.
+> IMPORTANT: At the moment this is a research project with the primary goal of investigating the feasibility of the approach.

 =======